purduerov/X18-Surface/README.md

 #### Launch Streams

-- Make sure the ROV is plugged in and turned on.
-The ethernet cable should be plugged into the router.
+- Plug in the ROV and connect the ethernet cable from the tether to the router.
+Power on the ROV.
-- Connect to the ROV wifi
+- Connect your computer to the ROV wifi
 - In your browser, search up '10.0.0.1'.
 This will pull up the internet configuration setting for the router.
-- In *Attatched Devices*, you can see the IP address for the ROV under *Wired Devices*, and you can see the IP address for your computer under *Wireless Devices*.
+- In *Attatched Devices*, you can see the IP address assigned to the Raspberry Pi and the IP address assigned to your computer.
 - In a terminal, ssh into the pi using the following command:
   ```bash
   ssh pi@<rov_ip_address>